 These per-epoch reductions scaled across the full federated training process, leading to proportional decreases in total energy consumption and CO\textsubscript{2} emissions observed in Table \ref{tab:comparative_results}, highlighting that adaptive freezing not only accelerates training but also improves the environmental efficiency of the federated learning workflow, without adversely affecting model performance across heterogeneous client datasets.

-This findings demonstrated the efficacy of the patience-based adaptive freezing approach in a federated environment, with consistent improvements observed across various architectures, ranging from fundamental designs to more complex variants.
+These findings demonstrated the efficacy of the patience-based adaptive freezing approach in a federated environment, with consistent improvements observed across various architectures, ranging from fundamental designs to more complex variants.

 The statistical analysis of the models' performance -- in terms of MAE -- on the unseen Centre E dataset (Figure \ref{fig:mae_comp}) revealed that the proposed adaptive freezing mechanism preserved generalisation performance and occasionally marginally enhanced it.